My Simple Curly Hair Routine

 So this is what I do on a daily basis.
 I've watched a ton of natural hair tutorials and they have so many products.
 I had a ton not too long ago, but I found some that really work for me that I'm sticking to until I find something better.

 My wash days are mainly on Sundays.
 I found this awesome shampoo and conditioner from Trader Joe's (Nourish Spa Shampoo and Conditioner).
 These feel really cleansing and nourishing and seem great for any type of hair.
 They're about $3 each.
 I detangle in the shower with this brush and comb the conditioner through my hair.
 After that I rinse, but I make sure not to rinse all the conditioner out.
 Then—here's a key move for curly girls—I wrap my hair on top of my head with a big cotton t-shirt.
 This has seriously reduced the amount of frizz throughout the week.
 I let my hair sit in my towel for about 20 minutes and then start running DevaCurl SuperCream through my hair.
 This smells like coconut and leaves my hair really soft and detangled.
 I stopped using other DevaCurl products because my hair started falling out and thinning.
 I end my product routine with Cantu Shea Butter Coconut Curling Cream.
 This has been my holy grail because it keeps my curls really defined throughout the week.
-I touch up daily with a spray bottle of water and my DevaCurl cream.
+I use a diffuser when I have time to dry my hair, but most of the time I just air dry and scrunch throughout the drying process.
+I touch up my definition daily with a spray bottle of water and my DevaCurl cream.

 My hair can get really tangled on it's own, so I sleep in a silk bonnet every night on a silk pillow case.
 This helps reduce frizz and tangles and helps keep your curls defined.
 And that's about it!
 I keep my products minimal and my routine simple because I'm so busy throughout the week and because I hit the gym daily.
 At the gym I usually put my hair in a large clip half up, make a pineapple, or wear a large headband to keep my hair out of my face.
 When I really need a break or need my curls to bounce back a little more, I use protective styles like twists or slicked back ponytails (about one week a month).